etalab-ia/opengatellm-helm/README.md

-This repository contains the helm chart to deploy OpenGateLLM and its components on Kubernetes.
+This repository contains the helm chart to deploy albert-api and its components on Kubernetes.

-You can check the official OpenGateLLM repository here: https://github.com/etalab-ia/OpenGateLLM/

 ## Provisioning